-If you’ve wondered how to overcome shyness or social phobia, please know that you’re fine just as you are.
+If you’ve wondered how to overcome shyness, please know that you’re fine just as you are.
 But shyness could be holding you back in one or more ways.

 You don’t have to overcome shyness.
 That’s a tall order!
 You may feel it’s part of who you are.
 What’s more, many people find shyness an appealing trait.